LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 ### 4-6 How should you handle your uniform or work clothes?

 If possible, remove your work clothes at the workplace and place them in a plastic bag.
 If removed at home, place them in a washing basket immediately.
 Wash your hands well after removing your clothes.
-Wash the clothes in hot water if possible (60°C).
+Wash the clothes in hot water if possible (60℃).
 Remember to also clean your glasses and to wipe down your cellphone and any pens with an alcohol-based sanitiser.

 ### 4-7 What should be used to clean and disinfect surfaces and equipment?

-Clean the surfaces around the patient or where you are working at least twice daily with soap and water followed by a 0.1% bleach solution (25 ml liquid bleach in 1 litre of water) or a cup (250 ml) of Jik in 1 litre of water.
+Clean the surfaces around the patient or where you are working at least twice daily with soap and water followed by a 0.1% bleach solution (25&nbsp;ml liquid bleach in 1 litre of water) or a cup (250&nbsp;ml) of Jik in 1 litre of water.
 Disinfect equipment such as stethoscopes with a 70% alcohol sanitiser after each use.

 ## Wearing a cloth mask in public